-In this paper we examine the tonal organization of a series of recordings of liturgical chants, sung in 1966 by the Georgian master singer Artem Erkomaishvili.
-The aim of the study is to understand the melodic and harmonic tuning systems used by this exceptional singer, a subject that has long been the topic of intense and highly controversial discussions.
-Starting point for the present analysis is the re-release of the original audio data together with estimated fundamental frequency (Fo) trajectories for each of the three voices, beat annotations, and digital scores (Rosenzweig et al. 2020).
-We present synoptic models for the pitch and the harmonic interval distributions of the complete Erkomaishvili dataset.
-We show that all pitch distributions, which we define as the distributions of Fo-values in those parts of the Fo-trajectories which correspond to note events with perceived pitches, can be expressed as Gaussian mixture distributions, anchored on discrete sets of pitch values.
-We show in the course of this study that these pitch values, which we refer to as scale pitches, define the scale degrees of the melodic sound scales which build the skeleton of Artem Erkomaishvili's intonation.
+The aim of the present study is to use various computational methods to analyze what these recordings can contribute to the ongoing scientific dispute about traditional Georgian tuning systems.
+The starting point for the present analysis is the re-release of the original audio data together with estimated fundamental frequency (F0) trajectories for each of the three voices, beat annotations, and digital scores (Rosenzweig et al. 2020).
+We present synoptic models for the pitch and the harmonic interval distributions, which are the first of such models for which the complete Erkomaishvili dataset was used.
+We show that these distributions can be very compactly expressed as Gaussian mixture models, anchored on discrete sets of pitch or interval values for the pitch and interval distributions, respectively.
+As part of our study we demonstrate that these pitch values, which we refer to as scale pitches, and which are determined as the mean values of the Gaussian mixture elements, define the scale degrees of the melodic sound scales which build the skeleton of Artem Erkomaishvili's intonation.
 The observation of consistent pitch bending of notes in melodic phrases, which appear in identical form in a group of chants, as well as the observation of harmonically driven intonation adjustments, which are clearly documented for all pure harmonic intervals, demonstrate that Artem Erkomaishvili intentionally deviates from the scale pitch skeleton quite freely.
-We show that this melodic freedom is always constrained by the attracting influence of the scale pitches.
-Deviations of the Fo-values of individual note events from the scale pitches at one instance of time are compensated for in the subsequent melodic steps.
+As a central result of our study, we prove that this melodic freedom is always constrained by the attracting influence of the scale pitches.
+Deviations of the F0-values of individual note events from the scale pitches at one instance of time are compensated for in the subsequent melodic steps.
 This suggests a deviation-compensation mechanism at the core of Artem Erkomaishvili's melody generation, which clearly honors the scales but still allows for a large degree of melodic flexibility.
-This model is consistent with the melodic scale models derived from the observed pitch distributions, as well as with the melodic and harmonic interval distributions.
+This model, which summarizes all partial aspects of our analysis, is consistent with the melodic scale models derived from the observed pitch distributions, as well as with the melodic and harmonic interval distributions.
+In addition to the tangible results of our work, we believe that our work has general implications for the determination of tuning models from audio data, in particular for non-tempered music.